Want to buy a rural home? Like No Down Payment? Then this mortgage loan is for you!

-USDA Income Limits: The USDA loan in MN, WI, or SD does have income limits to qualify.
+USDA Income Limits: All USDA loans in MN, WI, or SD have household income limits to qualify.
 The loan is a "means tested" program, which states that you or your family can't make too much money.
 There are allowable income adjustments for minor children (family size), child care expenses, and elderly family members.
 Most moderate to middle income families WILL qualify.
 You can easily check income limits for your family size, state, and county on the USDA Loan income eligibility web site.

 USDA Rural Areas Only: Basically, a rural area for the USDA loan is anything outside a major metropolitan area.
 This may be closer to the big city than you think, so be sure to check the property eligibility map to make sure the area you wish to buy a home fits USDA's property location guidelines.

 No Down Payment Required – Unlike conventional loans and even FHA loans, USDA Home Loans do not require any down payment.
 This is especially beneficial for first time homebuyers.
 Saving up a down payment can be very difficult.
 Utilizing a USDA Home Loan means that is no longer an issue.